 We worked closely with talented toy designer Tim Sepulveda to design our Takashi action figure.
 We ended up 3d printed some of our designs and hand painted them to be used in our live-action shoot.

-Here's a little BTS to show what we did to match our CG animated model to our live-action plates.
+Here's a little BTS to show what I did to match our CG animated model to our live-action plates.

 Henry Chang - 張亨利